UnravelSports/unravelsports.github.io/index.md

-I have years of industry experience conducting football analytics research, developing state-of-the-art analytics models, designing end-user centered custom and novel data visualizations, and building & integrating data analytics into day-to-day work flows at club and federation since 2017, having consulted for Premier League Club AFC Bournemouth and working for/with the U.S. Soccer Federation since 2018.
+I have years of industry experience conducting football analytics research, developing state-of-the-art analytics models, designing end-user centered custom and novel data visualizations, and building & integrating data analytics into day-to-day work flows at club and federation since 2017.

 Below is an overview of some of my public work including football analytics research, a proof-of-concept multi-platform mobile/tablet app, data visualizations and interviews.